Grants and Fellowships

 The IUTOX Merit Award is presented to an individual in recognition of a long and distinguished career in toxicology at the international level.
 Achievements in academia, public service, or industry may be recognized.
 Emphasis should be on contributions that have strengthened the field of toxicology.
 The award consists of a plaque, waived meeting registration, and a cash stipend.

 Two types of fellowships are awarded.
 Junior toxicologist fellowships are aimed at individuals at an early stage in their careers and senior toxicologist fellowships are aimed at those involved in organizational activities in their own national society.
 Both types of fellowships require an active participation in ICT by submitting an abstract of a scientific presentation.
-The applications for ICT XIII must be submitted by February 28, 2013, to the IUTOX Headquarters.
+The applications for ICT XIV will be made available in the Fall of 2015.

-Fellowships to attend ICT XIII: IUTOX will provide financial support to individuals to attend the ICT XIII in Seoul, Korea.
+Fellowships to attend ICT XIV: IUTOX will provide financial support to individuals to attend the ICT XIV in Mexico.
 Two types of fellowships will be awarded.
 Junior toxicologist fellowships are aimed at individuals at an early stage in their careers.
 Senior toxicologist fellowships are aimed at those involved in organizational activities in their own national society.
 The fellowships should contribute to travel and accommodation.
 The ICT organizers will WAIVE the MEETING registration fee (FOR UP TO 40 FELLOWSHIP RECIPIENTS).
 The criteria for application and evaluation of fellowships are indicated below.
-All applications must be received at the IUTOX Headquarters by February 28, 2013.
 Electronic submission is accepted.
-Awardees will be notified by April 30, 2013.
-Submit applications to IUTOX Headquarters.
-Fellowship winners from 2008 and later are not eligible to apply.
+Fellowship winners from 2011 and later are not eligible to apply.

 Junior Fellowships (750 USD) Application criteria: